Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Introduction

-Since the best known explicit guarantees for stable sampling are not sharp in higher dimensions, another approach to obtain guarantees for \R{set_of_samp} which allows for larger gaps between sampling points is to prove perturbation theorems.
+Another approach to obtain guarantees for \R{set_of_samp} which allows for larger gaps between sampling points is to prove perturbation theorems.
 That is, if a set $\{ x_n \}_{n \in I}$ is known to give a set of sampling, and if $\{ \tilde{x}_n \}_{n \in I}$, then one seeks to establish conditions on the maximal distance $\epsilon = \sup_{n \in I} | \tilde{x}_n - x_n |$ such that $\{ \tilde{x}_n \}_{n \in I}$ also satisfies \R{set_of_samp} with explicit bounds $\tilde{A}$ and $\tilde{B}$ depending on $A$, $B$ and $\epsilon$.
 In particular, since uniform samples taken at the Nyquist rate provide sets of sampling with $B/A = 1$, perturbation theorems allow for nonuniform sampling points to be taken with larger separation, provided they are sufficiently close to uniform sampling points.
 In one dimension, Kadec's-$1/4$ theorem \cite{young} (see also \cite{BalanFourierFramesKadec,ChristensenFramesAMS}) is a sharp perturbation theorem in the sense that condition on $\epsilon$ cannot be increased.
 Higher-dimensional generalizations have been obtained in \cite{BaileySampRecov,ChuiShuiTrigPerturb,FavierZalekFramesPerturb,SunZhouMultivarTrigPerturb}.